CriticalSolutionsNetwork/ADAuditTasks/help/Submit-FTPUpload.md

 Accept wildcard characters: False
 ```

-### -RemoteFTPPath
+### -FTPSecure
-Specifies the remote path to upload the file to on the FTP server.
+Specifies the level of security to use when connecting to the FTP server.
+The default value is None.

 ```yaml
 Type: String